Unidocs1/sphinx_repo_manager/source/getting_started/install/aws_helm.rst

 Chart Repository
 ================

-AcceleratXR maintains its own Helm repository containing all the official Helm charts.
+Xsolla Backend maintains its own Helm repository containing all the official Helm charts.
 Add the repository with the following command.

 .. code-block:: bash